-- Borshch, of course, is beet soup, and one of the most famous Russian traditional foods.
-Beets seem a strange base for soup to many Westerners, but there are plenty of reasons that this hearty soup is one of Russia’s most famous dishes.
-Full of vegetables and meat, the layered flavors in this soup are especially nice with a dollop of fresh sour cream.
+Borscht is a beet soup that originated in the Ukraine and was quickly adopted as a Russian specialty as well.
+Beets may seem like a strange base for soup to many Westerners, but there are plenty of reasons that this hearty soup is one of Russia’s most famous dishes.
+It is full of meat and sautéed vegetables, including cabbage, carrots, onions, and potatoes.
+It can be served hot or cold, and is best served with a dollop of fresh sour cream on top.

-- The classic beef stroganoff consists of strips of beef in a creamy sauce with mushrooms or tomatoes, often served with rice, noodles, or potatoes.
+Beef stroganoff consists of strips of beef in a creamy sauce with mushrooms or tomatoes, often served with rice, noodles, or potatoes.
 This recipe has a long history, and many variations for its preparation exist.

-- Caviar, or ikra, is really something to get worked up about in Russia.
+Caviar, or ikra, is really something to get worked up about in Russia.
 Briny and sharp, it is often served on dark, crusty bread or with blini, which are like pancakes or crepes.
 Caviar on buttered bread is a popular zakuska.